frapplecat/songbirb/README.md

 From wren to nightingale.
 * Add code so the tiles would change to suit the length of birdname.
 * Add options so the user could adapt the game to their needs e.g be able to select birds to guess by location.
+Or to be able to orangise a personal array of birdsongs to learn.
 * Add ability to track their progress, keep their statistics on record.

 <br>